 Our overseas subsidiaries' risk committees are set-up in a similar structure in their respective jurisdictions.
 Whilst recognising the autonomy of the local jurisdiction and compliance to local requirements, our Group strives to ensure a consistent and standardised approach in its risk governance process.
 As such, our group and regional committees have consultative and advisory responsibilities on regional matters across our Group.
-This structure increases the regional communication, sharing of technical knowledge and support towards managing and responding to risk management issues, thus allowing our Board to have a comprehensive view of the activities within our Group.
+This structure increases regional communication, regarding technical knowledge.
+It further enhances support towards managing and responding to risk management issues, thus allowing our Board with a comprehensive view of the activities within our Group.